 Disneyland in California

 Disneyland is located in Anaheim, California.
 There are 2 Disney Parks there: Disneyland and Disney's California Adventure.
-Disneyland is the original Disney Park and where you'll find Snow White's Castle, It's a Small World, Main Street, and the West Coast Tea Cups.
+Disneyland is the original Disney Park and where you'll find Sleeping Beauty's Castle (sorry - I'd previously and incorrectly claimed the castle as Snow White's), It's a Small World, Main Street, and the West Coast Tea Cups.

 While smaller than WDW, Disneyland is nestled inside the City of Anaheim.
 The feeling at Disneyland is a bit more laid back with Californians visiting from nearby counties, fewer Disney hotels, and a generally simpler set of logistics to get into the park and throughout your day.